edgexfoundry/edgex-compose/README.md

 ## Edgex Docker Compose

-This repository contains the docker compose files for Edge releases.
+This repository contains the docker compose files for EdgeX releases.
 Each release is now on it's own branch.

 > **Example**: The `Hanoi` release compose file are [here](https://github.com/edgexfoundry/edgex-compose/tree/hanoi).